Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/ModuleDevelopmentAndApis/GettingStartedWithModuleDevelopment.md

-# Getting started in module development
+# Getting started with module development